Demands on bank assets pose "vicious cycle" danger

 A large disparity in the capital buffers at banks using internal ratings models "could be a sign of systemic vulnerability if some models deliver overly optimistic conclusions in order to justify low capital-to-assets ratios," the BIS report said.

-It said assessing the models and harmonising their application have become priorities for the Basel Committee on Banking Supervision, which sets global standards.
+It said assessing the models and harmonizing their application have become priorities for the Basel Committee on Banking Supervision, which sets global standards.

 Regulators in emerging markets cannot be complacent, BIS warned.
 "Rigorous, through-the-cycle assessments should shape regulatory measures in rapidly growing economies where buoyant markets exaggerate the financial strength of banks and encourage risk-taking," it said.